renesas-rz/meta-renesas-ai/meta-onnxruntime/README.md

 For more information, please refer to https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/test/onnx.

-This program is istalled under */usr/bin/onnxruntime/examples/unittest* when package *onnxruntime-examples* is included.
+This program is installed under */usr/bin/onnxruntime/examples/unittest* when package *onnxruntime-examples* is included.

 To use *onnx_test_runner*: